Persian gardens: History

 Persian gardens may originate as early as 4000 BCE, but it is clear that this tradition began with the Achaemenid dynasty around the 6th century BCE.
 Decorated pottery of that time displays the typical cross plan of the Persian garden.
 The outline of Pasargadae, built around 500 BCE, is still viewable today.
 Classical Iranians were seen by the Greeks as the 'great gardeners' of antiquity; Cyrus II (known also as Cyrus the Younger) is alleged to have told the Spartan commander Lysander that he gardened daily when not campaigning, and had himself laid out the park at Sardis, which he called his 'paradise' (a Greek corruption of the Old Persian word for garden).

+Persian palace-garden traditions also influenced the Hellenistic world.
+According to Strabo and other literary sources, the Ptolemaic royal palaces at Alexandria included parks and numerous pavilions surrounded by vegetation.
+Ptolemy I, who had accompanied Alexander the Great on his campaigns in the East and had thus become acquainted with Persian palace gardens, apparently incorporated elements of what he had seen into the palace he later built at Alexandria.
+Through this Alexandrian intermediary, Persian garden plans also reached Hasmonean Judea, as reflected in the pavilion of Alexander Jannaeus's pool complex at the winter palace in Jericho.
+While Persian in its underlying plan, its architectural decoration was Greek.

 During the suzerainty of the Sasanian Empire, under the influence of Zoroastrianism, water in art grew increasingly important.
 This trend manifested itself in garden design, with greater emphasis on fountains and ponds in gardens.

 During the Umayyad and Abbasid periods, the aesthetic aspect of the garden increased in importance, overtaking utility.
 During this time, aesthetic rules that govern the garden grew in importance.
 An example of this is the chahār bāgh (چهارباغ), a form of garden that attempts to emulate the Abrahamic notion of a Garden of Eden, with four rivers and four quadrants that represent the world.
 The design sometimes extends one axis longer than the cross-axis and may feature water channels that run through each of the four gardens and connect to a central pool.